Extra Facts

 As in the case of normality, one can incorporate (S2’), the algebraic closure, by observing that any algebaic closure contains a sufficiently large finite normal extension to carry out the necessary arguments.

-Finally, we prove (S3) implies (S1), which is typically known as the primitive element theorem.
+Finally, we prove an interesting upgrade to (S1), known as the primitive element theorem.

 Proof.
 If \(k\) is finite, so is \(K\), and we can let \(\gamma\) be a generator of the multiplicative subgroup.
 So we may assume \(k\) is infinite.